 8. Life After

-After childbirth, there is recovery time and usually a few days before parental rights are terminated by the birth mother.
-During the initial days, having support and being in a safe haven during a difficult time is imperative for long-term mental health.
+After childbirth, there is the recovery time and usually, a few days before parental rights are terminated by the birth mother.
+During the initial days, having support and being in a haven during a difficult time is imperative for long-term mental health.
 Not only are the hormones up and down after childbirth, but the emotional roller coaster of placing a child for adoption may take you by surprise.
 It is not an easy road.
 Any woman that has walked through it will probably agree on how hard the decision was for her.
 You will have emotional challenges, but reminding yourself of the reasons you chose adoption will help keep you focused on moving your life in the right direction.

 Give yourself time to grieve and heal physically and emotionally.
 This isn’t a time to rush your healing or expect life to get back to normal right away.
 Be kind to yourself and allow yourself time to go through all of the emotions of grief.
 It is a true loss, and denying the natural emotions and stages of grief will only prolong the healing process.
 There is light in all of this, and that is the life you have chosen for your child.
 Hold on to that.